zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 2. Find the property `APIML_MAX_CONNECTIONS_PER_ROUTE` and set the value to an appropriate positive integer.
 3. Find the property `APIML_MAX_TOTAL_CONNECTIONS` and set the value to an appropriate positive integer.

+## Replace or remove catalog with different service

+By default, the API Mediation Layer contains API Catalog as a service showing available services.
+As the API Mediation Layer can be successfully run without this component it is possible to replace or remove the service from the Gateway home page and health checks.
+The Gateway home page and health checks behaves as explained below:

+The value is `none`:

+- There will be nothing displayed on the Gateway home page and the Catalog will be removed from the /application/health

+The value is a valid id of the onboarded service.
+For example `alternative-catalog`:

+- If the application will contain the homePageUrl and statusPageRelativeUrl then full set of information will be shown
+- If the application will contain the homePageUrl the link will be displayed without the UP information
+- If the application will contain the statusPageRelativeUrl then the UP or DOWN will be shown based on the statusPage without the link.

+Use the following procedure to change or replace the catalog service:

+**Follow these steps:**

+1. Open the file `<Zowe instance directory>/instance.env`.
+2. Add a new line at the end of the file with the property `APIML_GATEWAY_CATALOG_ID` and either set value to `none` which removes the catalog service or to id of service onboarded to the API Mediation Layer.

 # API Mediation Layer as a standalone component

 As a Zowe user, follow the procedure in this article to start the API Mediation Layer independently of other Zowe components.